 Do I need to know how to swim?#

-Swimming is optional on all cruises.
-Life jackets are available, and you can stay on the boat during swim stops.
+Nope.
+Swimming is completely optional on every cruise.
+Life jackets are available, and you can absolutely stay on the boat during swim stops without anyone batting an eye.

 Will I get seasick?#

-The Aegean is usually calm in summer.
-If you’re prone to motion sickness, choose a catamaran (more stable) and take medication 30 minutes before boarding.
+The Aegean is usually quite calm in summer, so most people are fine.
+That said, if you’re prone to motion sickness, go with a catamaran (much more stable) and take seasickness medication about 30 minutes before boarding.
+Better safe than sorry.

 Is the food actually good?#

-Yes — most cruises serve fresh, quality Greek food.
-It’s not fine dining, but it’s far better than typical tourist meals.
+I was surprised too, but yes — most cruises serve fresh, quality Greek food.
+It’s not Michelin-starred, but it’s honestly better than a lot of the tourist restaurants on land.
+The crew usually takes real pride in the food.

 Can I bring my own alcohol?#